 Clint Walker had a contract dispute with Warner Brothers, which led to him briefly leaving.
-Under his contract, Walker had to give them 50% of his personal appearance fees, and could only record music under the Warner Brothers label.
+Under his contract, Walker had to give them fifty percent of his personal appearance fees, and could only record music under the Warner Brothers label.
 He wanted the amount cut, and to be able to sign with whatever record company he chose.
 The sides reached an agreement, and Walker eventually returned to work.

 Contrary to popular belief, Clint Walker did not take his shirt off in every episode of the series.
-For example, in the 15 shows which constituted the first season of "Cheyenne," Walker appeared bare-chested in only six of them: Cheyenne: The Argonauts (1955), Cheyenne: The Storm Riders (1956), Cheyenne: Rendezvous at Red Rock (1956), Cheyenne: Quicksand (1956), Cheyenne: Fury at Rio Hondo (1956), Cheyenne: Johnny Bravo (1956). ", "Quicksand", "Fury at Rio Hondo", and "Johnny Bravo".
+For example, in the fifteen shows which constituted the first season of this show, Walker appeared bare-chested in only six of them: episode three, "The Argonauts", episode eight, "The Storm Riders", episode nine, "Rendezvous at Red Rock", episode eleven, "Quicksand", episode twelve, "Fury at Rio Hondo", and episode fourteen, "Johnny Bravo".

 Cheyenne gets his name from the Cheyenne Indians, who killed his parents, but then took him in and raised him.

-For a few seasons, the series became "The Cheyenne Show", which had Cheyenne (1955) rotating weekly with Sugarfoot (1957) and Bronco (1958)
+For a few seasons, the series became "The Cheyenne Show", which had Cheyenne (1955) rotating weekly with Sugarfoot (1957) and Bronco (1958).